 How Canada Classifies Assault Offences

-The specific classification of your assault conviction — whether it maps to simple assault, bodily harm, or aggravated assault under Canadian law — depends on the facts of your offence.
-Use the free Admissibility Screener for an initial check, or get your Admissibility Report ($49.99) for the complete equivalency analysis.
+The specific classification of your assault conviction, whether it maps to simple assault, bodily harm, or aggravated assault under Canadian law, depends on the facts of your offence.
+Use the free Admissibility Explorer for an initial check, or get your Admissibility Breakdown ($49.99) for the complete equivalency analysis.

 Domestic Violence Is Not a Standalone Offence in Canada